 Conference voted to:

-- work with branches and regions to create a campaign to remove stigma of females undertaking STEM subjects at any age;
+- work with branches and regions to create a campaign to remove the stigma of females undertaking STEM subjects at any age;

 - work with Labour Link to lobby the UK government to address this matter in Parliament;